-The LGBT Workplace Inclusion Certificate is a suite of modules designed for employees to create inclusive environments for themselves and their coworkers.
-In the course, employees will gain an understanding of the basic elements of LGBT inclusion, how organizations can leverage these concepts to create safer and more inclusive workplaces, and how you can create change in your own workplace by creating an employee resource group, engaging allies, combating homophobic, biphobic and transphobic bullying and more.
+The LGBT Workplace Inclusion Certificate is designed for you to create inclusive environment for yourselves and your coworkers.
+In the course, you will gain an understanding of what LGBT inclusion is and how organizations can create safer and more inclusive workplaces, create an employee resource groups, engage allies, combate homophobic, biphobic and transphobic bullying and more.

 Vocabulary and terminology associated with LGBT identities for use in Canadian workplaces

 How to structure an Employee Resource Group for LGBT members and measure its success